 If those causes can be ruled out, they may then consider a diagnosis of Fibromyalgia, especially if you are also fatigued.
 Fibromyalgia is medical jargon for chronic transient pain of unknown cause with no known effective treatment.

 When Conventional Fibromyalgia Treatment Only Masks the Pain

-When you receive that diagnosis, you are then told to take it easy, eat and sleep well, exercise regularly, and perhaps even go to talk therapy, all of which is generally good “advice” given to any human being, regardless of physical suffering.
+When you receive that diagnosis, your doctor tells you to take it easy, eat and sleep well, exercise regularly, and perhaps even go to talk therapy.
+All of those things are generally good “advice” given to any human being, regardless of physical suffering.
 You’ll have good days and bad, and you’re told that you need to learn to live with it.

 You’re frustrated, in pain, and have no idea if it will ever go away.

 You may begin to feel like your own body is attacking you.
 The best they have to offer are OTC pain relievers.
-No one can tell you why.
-You’re frustrated, in pain, and have no idea if it will ever go away.
+No one can tell you why there’s no better Fibromyalgia treatment than this.
+Because of this lack of thorough treatment, you’re frustrated, in pain, and have no idea if it will ever go away.

-I want to assure you: There is a reason it’s happening, and you most certainly can be free of this miserable condition.
+I want to assure you that there is a reason it’s happening.
+You most certainly can be free of this miserable condition.
 The cause of chronic pain is a dysfunction of your stress response system, commonly known as Adrenal Fatigue.